Data Centers in Reutlingen

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market provides access to a strong mix of national and regional carriers, with at least 3 colocation facilities available as of September 2025.
-Carrier-neutral facilities offer diverse connectivity options suitable for enterprise and DR workloads.
+Carrier Density & Carrier Neutrality The market features 3 data centers with a solid selection of national and regional carriers, as of September 2025.
+Carrier-neutral facilities provide the necessary options for building redundant network architectures.

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Reutlingen as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated circuits to the primary interconnection hub in Frankfurt.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Reutlingen, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network connections to the primary hub in Frankfurt.

 Power Analysis